OpenEvalProject/evals/manuscripts/elife-91283/v1/manuscript.md

 ## Results

-## Efficacy models employed by Watson et al
+### Efficacy models employed by Watson et al

 Sharma et al. state that ‘Details of how the best predictor was selected and how statistical significance was judged were not provided’.
 The code for the statistical analysis is openly accessible.
 For the main analysis it is provided as an RMarkdown file (GitHub, copy archived at Watson, 2023).
-As expected, the plasma tafenoquine AUC and Cmax values are highly correlated with the mg/kg dose, whereas the terminal elimination half-life is not.
-For the AUC and the Cmax, we compared results for analyses which did and did not adjust for the mg/kg dose.
-When adjusting for the mg/kg dose, there was no longer a clear relationship between AUC and the odds of recurrence (95% CI for the adjusted odds ratio is 0.64–1.23), or the Cmax and recurrence (95% CI for the adjusted odds ratio is 0.69–1.49).
+As expected, the plasma tafenoquine AUC and $C_{max}$ values are highly correlated with the mg/kg dose, whereas the terminal elimination half-life is not.
+For the AUC and the $C_{max}$, we compared results for analyses which did and did not adjust for the mg/kg dose.
+When adjusting for the mg/kg dose, there was no longer a clear relationship between AUC and the odds of recurrence (95% CI for the adjusted odds ratio is 0.64–1.23), or the $C_{max}$ and recurrence (95% CI for the adjusted odds ratio is 0.69–1.49).
 The corresponding code can be found on lines 981 and after (section ‘AUC’), and lines 1023 and after (section ‘CMAX’) in the main RMarkdown file.

-## Use of a 4-month versus 6-month follow-up period
+### Use of a 4-month versus 6-month follow-up period

 The optimal duration of follow-up in a study of radical curative efficacy remains debated.
 In most tropical regions P. vivax relapses are highly predictable and occur within a few weeks to months after initial treatment.
 Trials which have included no 8-aminoquinoline treatment arms indicate that >90% of first relapses occur within four months (Commons et al., 2023).
 Longer follow-up increases sensitivity (more relapses included) but lowers specificity (more reinfections included).
 The results of our analysis are almost identical when a 6 month endpoint was applied.
 This was shown in Appendix 1—figures 4 and 5 in Watson et al., 2022.